Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 ## What Gets Lost Is Often The Work

-The hardest engineering work often leaves weak resume artifacts.
+The hardest engineering work often leaves weak resume artifacts:

-Preventing an outage is less visible than causing one and fixing it.
+1. preventing an outage is less visible than causing one and fixing it

-Simplifying a system may sound smaller than building a new one.
+2. simplifying a system may sound smaller than building a new one

-Mentoring someone until they succeed produces credit in someone else's bullet.
+3. mentoring someone until they succeed produces credit in someone else's bullet

-Killing a bad project before it wastes a year may leave no public artifact at all.
+4. killing a bad project before it wastes a year may leave no public artifact

-Negotiating a sane migration path may look less impressive than declaring a rewrite.
+5. negotiating a sane migration path may look less impressive than declaring a rewrite

-Making a system boring is one of the highest forms of engineering taste, and one of the hardest things to advertise.
+Making a system boring is one of the highest forms of engineering taste and one of the hardest things to advertise.

 Resume writing alone cannot solve a compression problem.